taikedz/dockervisor/README.md

 	dockervisor stop IMAGENAME
 	dockervisor start stable IMAGENAME

+### Backup and restore

+You can create .TAR.GZ backup files of a `last` container of an image

+	dockervisor volumes backup linux IMAGENAME
+	dockervisor volumes restore linux IMAGENAME ARCHIVENAME

+You need to specify `linux` for Linux-based containers ; support for Windows-based containers will eventually be added.

+Before restoring, you need an initial container - if you are moving to another host, using the same dockerfile and optional remapping file, you can execute the following sequence:

+	dockervisor build IMAGENAME DIRECTORY
+	dockervisor start new IMAGENAME
+	dockervisor stop IMAGENAME
+	dockervisor volumes restore linux IMAGENAME ARCHIVENAME
+	dockervisor start last IMAGENAME

 ### Deletion

 You can have dockervisor remove all containers and images associated with an image name with these commands: